hernantas/typeio/docs/pages/05-parser.md

 Notice how `createdAt` at json is `string` but in our schema we declare it as `Date`.

+For complex object such as `Date` or `BigInteger` (or `BigDecimal` for `bson`) that represent single value will expect single string as input/output value which require data transformation.

-In addition, what if we receive data not using `json` but using `bson`.
+In addition, some library incorporate the transformation logic on schema.
+This makes the schema reuse difficult.
+For example receiving data not only using `json` from client but using `bson` from database.

+One straight naive solution is to declare schema for each use case, one for `json`, one for `bson`.

+Fortunately, you don't have to.
 This is what `Parser` is for.

 ## Decode or Encode from/to unknown type